• Skip to main content

 • * To dry out fresh bread - Preheat oven to 225 degrees Fahrenheit and spread bread cubes into a single layer on a sheet pan.
 Bake for 30 to 40 minutes, or until dry and crunchy, stirring once halfway through.

-• Leftovers will keep for 3 to 4 days in a tightly sealed container in the refrigerator.
+• Storage: Leftovers will keep for 3 to 4 days in a tightly sealed container in the refrigerator.
 Stuffing topping will get soft.

 Nutrition Estimate